Misty Jean: Performance career

-On the Fourth of July 2004, she performed live at the Bayfront Park alongside Lil' Kim.
+On 4th July 2004, she performed live at the Bayfront Park alongside Lil' Kim.

-In August 2004, she embarked on a tour of the French Antilles where she performed remarkably for many audiences.

-In December 2005, she performed at Bataclan located in Paris, France.
-In February 2006, she performed at Bicentennial Park for the Greater Miami Mardi Gras, in Florida.
+In August 2004, she embarked on a tour of the French Antilles and in December 2005, she performed at the Bataclan Theatre, Paris.
+She performed at Bicentennial Park for the Greater Miami Mardi Gras, in Florida in February 2006.
+In January 2007, she hosted the Haitian Independence Festival at Bayfront Park.